Win32 Thread Information Block

-In computing, the Win32 Thread Information Block (TIB) is a data structure in Win32 on x86 that stores information about the currently running thread.
-It is also known as the Thread Environment Block (TEB) for Win32.
+The Thread Information Block (TIB) or Thread Environment Block (TEB) is a data structure in Win32 on x86 that stores information about the currently running thread.
 It descended from, and is backward-compatible on 32-bit systems with, a similar structure in OS/2.

 The TIB is officially undocumented for Windows 9x.
 The Windows NT series DDK (as well as the MinGW/ReactOS implementation) includes a struct NT_TIB in winnt.h that documents the subsystem independent part.
 Even before TIB was effectively documented, many applications have already started using its fields that they are effectively a part of the API.
-The first field containing the SEH frame, in particular, is directly referenced by the code produced by Microsoft's own compiler.
+The first field containing the SEH frame, in particular, is referenced by the code produced by Microsoft's own compiler.
 The Win32 subsystem-specific part of the TEB is undocumented, but Wine includes a TEB definition in winternl.h.